-- (1) i' is a $(< \infty, \ge \lambda)$ -independence relation. - (2) K has joint embedding, no maximal models, and is stable in all cardinals. - (3) i' has base monotonicity, transitivity, disjointness, existence, symmetry, the left λ -witness property, and uniqueness.
+- (1) i' is a $(<\infty, \ge \lambda)$ -independence relation. - (2) K has joint embedding, no maximal models, and is stable in all cardinals. - (3) i' has base monotonicity, transitivity, disjointness, existence, symmetry, the left λ -witness property, and uniqueness.

 - (1) Straightforward.

 - (2) Because i is good.

-- (3) Base monotonicity, transitivity, disjointness, existence, symmetry, and the left λ -witness property are straightforward.
+- (3) Base monotonicity, transitivity, disjointness, existence, and the left λ -witness property are straightforward.
+Now by Lemma 4.5, i has the right λ -witness property, and so symmetry follows easily.
 Uniqueness is by the shortness hypothesis.

 Lemma 14.7.
-Assume $\kappa \leq \lambda$ is a regular cardinal such that i has the left $(<\kappa)$ -model-witness property.
+Assume there exists a regular $\kappa \leq \lambda$ such that i has the left $(<\kappa)$ -model-witness property.
 Then i' has full model continuity.